Hardy type derivations on generalized series fields: Introduction

 A derivation on the Logarithmic-Exponential series field \cite{dmm:LE-pow-series} and on the field of transseries \cite{vdh:transs_diff_alg} have been introduced and studied.
 Furthermore, it is explained in \cite{Schm01} how to lift a given (strongly linear and compatible with the logarithm) derivation on a field of transseries to its exponential extensions.
-In a forthcoming paper, we extend our investigations to study Hardy type derivations on Exponential-Logarithmic series fields.
+In \cite{matu-kuhlm:hardy-deriv-EL-series}, we extend our investigations to study Hardy type derivations on Exponential-Logarithmic series fields.
+In a forthcoming paper, we plan to endow the field of surreal numbers \cite{conway_numb-games,gonshor_surreal} with a derivation of Hardy type.